Nek5000/NekDoc/source/problem_setup/filter.rst

    Example of a strong low-pass filter.

-We define :math:`F` as the matrix operation that applies for this one-dimensional low-pass filter.
+To construct the filter on a three-dimensional element, we define :math:`F` as the matrix operation that applies for this one-dimensional low-pass filter.
 From there, the convolution operator representing the three-dimensional low-pass filter, :math:`(G*)`, on the reference element, :math:`\hat\Omega`, is given by the Kronecker product :math:`F \otimes F \otimes F`

 .. math::